stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

     ```

     Which has parameters as follows:
-    TODO: update me!
     - `name`: Partition name matching `rebuild` role variable `rebuild_partitions`,
       default `rebuild`.
-    - `groups`: A list of node group names, matching keys in the OpenTofu `compute`
+    - `groups`: A list of node group names, matching keys in the OpenTofu
-      variable (see example configuration above).
-See discussion below.
+      `compute` variable (see example in step 2 above).
+Normally every compute
+      node group should be listed here, unless Slurm-controlled rebuild is not
+      required for certain node groups.
     - `default`: Must be set to `NO` so that it is not the default partition.
     - `maxtime`: Maximum time to allow for rebuild jobs, in
       [slurm.conf format](https://slurm.schedmd.com/slurm.conf.html#OPT_MaxTime).
-      The example here is 30 minutes, but see discussion below
+      The example here is 30 minutes, but see discussion below.
     - `partition_params`: A mapping of additional parameters, which must be set
       as follows:
         - `PriorityJobFactor`: Ensures jobs in this partition (i.e. rebuild jobs)